meganstumpf/megalogo/README.md

 ```
 <br/>

-Which can also be executed by running the following:
+Which can also be executed by running the following within the `code` directory:

 ```
-cd code

 ./run_test_data.sh
 ```